What is end-stage renal disease?

 End-stage renal disease affects your whole body.
 It can cause serious heart, bone, lung, blood, and brain problems.

-What causes end-stage kidney failure?
+What causes it?

 Diabetes and high blood pressure are the most common causes.

-Nausea, vomiting, loss of appetite, and weight loss.
+- Nausea, vomiting, loss of appetite, and weight loss.

-Mental changes.
+- Mental changes.
 These may include sleepiness, trouble thinking clearly, agitation, psychosis, seizures, and coma.

-Bleeding problems, such as sudden or heavy bleeding from a very minor injury.
+- Bleeding problems, such as sudden or heavy bleeding from a very minor injury.

-Heart problems, such as an irregular heartbeat and increased pressure on the heart.
+- Heart problems, such as an irregular heartbeat and increased pressure on the heart.

-Shortness of breath from fluid buildup in the space between the lungs and the chest wall (pleural effusion).
+- Shortness of breath from fluid buildup in the space between the lungs and the chest wall (pleural effusion).

 Your doctor will do regular blood tests to check on how you're doing.
 The tests help your doctor know if you need any changes in your treatment.
 Blood tests measure:

-How is it treated?
+How is end-stage renal disease treated?

-Dialysis is a process that filters wastes from your blood.
+- Dialysis is a process that filters wastes from your blood.
 It is not a cure.
 But it can help you live longer and feel better.

-Kidney transplant may be a good choice if you are in otherwise good health.
+- Kidney transplant may be a good choice if you are in otherwise good health.
 If this is an option for you, you'll probably need to have dialysis while you wait for a kidney.